Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Algorithmic Consequences for Graphs

-In relation to Corollary~\ref{cor:linemso1} it becomes interesting to ask what graph classes have a \MSOi interpretation into a class of trees of fixed height.
-The answer \cite{GHNOOR12} is closely mentioned in other context later in Section~\ref{sec:treemodels}.
+In relation to Corollary~\ref{cor:linemso1} it becomes interesting to ask what graph classes have an \MSOi interpretation in a class of trees of fixed height.
+The answer \cite{GHNOOR12} is mentioned in another context later in Section~\ref{sec:treemodels} (Definition~\ref{def:shrub-depth}).